 Margins in commercial cleaning are thin and labor-driven.
 Lowering turnover, optimizing crew routing and stop density, and standardizing supply purchasing lifts EBITDA — and a documented, compliant payroll process removes a diligence flag at the same time.

-The KPIs that move buyer multiples the most.
-The diagnostic fills the “Your business” column from your actual QuickBooks data.
+The metrics buyers grade commercial cleaning contractors on.
+The diagnostic fills the “your business” column from your actual QuickBooks data.

 |---|---|---|---|